 It seems that The Griffin House was such a major part of our lives that it’s hard to compress it into a few short sentences.
 A Farewell Address … It was with great reluctance and deep regret that after nearly twenty years of welcoming Family, Friends and Guests to The Griffin House Bed & Breakfast, the time came for us to close the doors and bid adieu to another era in our lives.
 We’re proud of “our creation” of the recognition by our peers and the awards we’ve received and of the far reaching contributions that it afforded the community at large.
 Most of all, we’re grateful for the experience of meeting, greeting and serving our guests; it was our very special privilege and we miss them all.
 Some of our fondest memories are associated with the conversations that took place around the breakfast table.
 The coffee flask was always a particular source for wonderment.
 When guests struggled with getting at the life giving liquid residing inside, we would comfort them by saying, “that’s alright, it takes a neurosurgeon to open it”.
 And then one morning came the inevitable retort, “I am a neurosurgeon, and I can’t get the damn thing open!”

 Or…once, as Irene was washing up at the sink after the morning’s uniquely cerebral discussions, and the phone rang.
 The voice on the other end asked if we have hot water.
-Confused and believing that it must be a hoax or somebody looking for a room, she answered, “sure! of course we do.
-Where are you?”
+Confused and believing that it must be a hoax or somebody looking for a room, she answered, “sure! of course we have hot water; where are you?”
 The voice on the other end responded, “I’m in the shower in the Griffin Room…could you send some up?”
-She turned off the water at the sink and asked, “how’s that?”
+Irene turned off the water at the sink and asked, “how’s that?”
 He answered, “Great!
 Thanks!”

 Thank you, one and all!
 Please know that you are all fondly remembered and that no matter where the winds of time may carry us, you will always be “the wind beneath our wings”.